sharadktiwari/IPL_score_pridiction/README.md

    * You can use any regressor you want to use.

 # Pre-Requisits:
-Must have Python3 installed
-Must have Flask.
-Must have Pandas, Matplotlib, Seaborn
-Must have Scikit-Learn installed
+Must have Python3, Flask.Pandas, Matplotlib, Seaborn, Scikit-Learn

 # Instructions to run:
 1. First clone the project